The P2PP version 3 Tool - Installation

 We provide the installation kit for P2PP in the form of a tarball (see below).You should have Java 1.7 (or a higher version) installed on your machine to run the software.
 As a courtesy, we also provide ready-to-use Java 1.7 tarballs for some platforms.

 Although ESO is not able to guarantee that P2PP will work correctly on all platforms, support is available on a best-effort basis from the ESO User Support Department.

 P2PP 3.4.1 requires version 1.7 or higher of Java to run.
 This version is available for many different platforms and is available for download on the Oracle web site.
 In case you do not have Java 1.7 already installed on your machine, please visit this site to retrieve the corresponding software package.
 Note that it is possible to have several versions of Java installed on your machine, e.g. if some of the tools you are using still require Java 1.6 to run.
 If you are running Linux, we also provide tarballs for the Java Runtime Environment (JRE) directly from our P2PP download page.
 Please note that alternative versions of Java (e.g. OpenJDK) may create issues, hence we recommend sticking to the JRE provided by Oracle.

 In case you are using a Mac, please note that Java 1.7 is only available for MacOS X 10.7.3 and above.
 Unlike earlier versions, Java is not directly supported by Apple, and it is thus not part of the operating system anymore.
 You will have to manually download Java from the official Java page if you are missing it on your machine.

 How to Install P2PP version 3

-To be able to run P2PP, you will need to unpack the installation kit, and start the P2PP executable.
+To be able to run P2PP, you will need to unpack the installation kit, make sure that the Java binary can be found and start the P2PP executable.

 Please follow these steps: